11 factors to consider when choosing an employer of record (EOR)

 Which services do employer of record (EOR) provide?

 The services that employer of record EOR provides include payroll management, tax processes, employee benefits, compliance with legal regulations, onboarding and off-boarding management, HR support, and assistance with global expansion.
-Before choosing an EOR, comprehensively go through all the services they offer and the extent of customization they provide for those services.
+Before choosing an EOR, go through all the services they offer and the extent of customization they provide for those services.
 Select the services that you require or the ones that benefit your operations.

 Do all EORs operate globally?

 No, all EORs do not operate globally.
-Based on the services offered, some EORs operate within a certain city or country only whereas others have expertise in global operations and adhere to international laws as well to ensure global operations.
+Based on the services offered, some EORs operate within a certain city or country only whereas others have expertise in global operations and adhere to international laws as well to support global operations.
 Make sure to review the EOR services and ask them about their global services.

 Who are the top EOR providers?